bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1

 Description:
 `SP` prints information about the space in an archive as informational messages.
-If no archive is specified RNMR will not prompt for it and will display information about archive 1.
+If no [archive number](syntax#archives) is specified RNMR will not prompt for it and will display information about archive 1.
 The qualifiers are used to determine what information to display. /DATA and /TITLE select the type of information to return. /DATA returns information about the size of various aspects of the archive in 512 byte blocks. /TITLE returns information about the number of records in the archive.

 The other qualifiers determine the quantity to print as follows: